 After a local anesthesia with articaine, the operative field was prepared.
 Placing the rubber dam was quite difficult due to the mixed dentition of the patient.

-The surface area was lightly cleaned using a toothbrush, after which the adhesive system Tokuyama EE-Bond (7 ^ generation with enamel etching) was applied both on the tooth and on the fragment.
+The surface area was lightly cleaned using a toothbrush, after which the adhesive system EE-BOND & ETCHING-GEL HV by Tokuyama Dental (7 ^ generation with enamel etching) was applied both on the tooth and on the fragment.
 The latter was repositioned with interposition of a thin layer of flowable composite.

 After curing, a double bevel was created along the fracture line, both on the vestibular and the palatal sides.
 This was performed to increase the adhesive strength of the fragment, to give it regular margins, and to allow the direct restoration of the missing part.

 The adhesive system was applied once again, and a freehand stratification was carried out.